 The diaphragm divides the regulator cavity into two isolated chambers – "fuel" and "air".

-"Air" is connected by a vacuum hose to the intake manifold, and "fuel" - directly to the ramp cavity.
+the "air" line is connected by a vacuum hose to the intake manifold, and the "fuel" line is connected directly to the ramp cavity.

-When the engine is running, the vacuum, overcoming the resistance of the spring, tends to retract the diaphragm, opening the valve.
+When the engine is running, the vacuum, overcoming the resistance of the spring, tends to draw in the diaphragm, opening the valve.

 On the other hand, fuel exerts pressure on the diaphragm, also compressing the spring.

-As a result, the valve opens, and part of the fuel is bled through the drain line back into the tank.
+As a result, the valve opens and some of the fuel is released through the drain line back into the tank.

-When you press the "gas" pedal, the vacuum behind the throttle decreases, the diaphragm closes the valve under the action of the spring - the fuel pressure increases.
+When you press the gas pedal, the vacuum behind the throttle valve decreases, the diaphragm, under the action of the spring, closes the valve - the fuel pressure increases.

 The pressure regulator is non-separable and must be replaced if it fails.

-The nozzle is fixed on the ramp with a metal locking bracket and sealed in the ramp and intake manifold with rubber rings.
+The injector is fixed to the ramp with a metal locking bracket and is sealed in the ramp and intake manifold with rubber rings.

-At the outlet of the nozzle there is a sprayer through which fuel is injected into the inlet manifold.
+At the outlet of the injector there is a sprayer through which fuel is injected into the intake channel of the manifold.

 The injectors are controlled by an electronic control unit.

-If the nozzles are clogged, they can be washed without dismantling at a special service station stand.
+If the injectors become clogged, they can be washed without dismantling them on a special service station stand.

-Air enters the engine through the air intake, resonator, air filter, corrugated rubber hose, throttle assembly and intake manifold.
+Air enters the engine through the air intake, resonator, air filter, corrugated rubber hose, throttle body and intake manifold.

-Elements for supplying air to the throttle assembly: 1 - resonator; 2 - air intake; 3 - air filter; 4 - resonator tee
+Elements of air supply to the throttle assembly: 1 - resonator; 2 — air intake; 3 - air filter; 4 - resonator tee

-The air filter with a replaceable paper element cleans the intake air, while the resonator dampens intake air noise.
+An air filter with a replaceable paper element ensures cleaning of the intake air, and a resonator dampens air noise at the intake.

-The air intake and resonator are located under the right front fender, while the air filter is located in the front of the engine compartment on the right.
+The air intake and resonator are located under the right front fender, and the air filter is located at the front of the engine compartment on the right.

-The throttle assembly is attached to the intake manifold and is a throttle body (with channels made in it), which has an idle speed controller and a throttle position sensor.
+The throttle assembly is attached to the intake manifold and is the throttle body (with channels made in it), on which the idle speed controller and throttle position sensor are installed.

-Throttle assembly: 1 - throttle position sensor; 2 - idle speed regulator; 3 - body; 4 - damper drive sector; 5 - heating block
+Throttle assembly: 1 - throttle position sensor; 2 - idle speed controller; 3 — body; 4 — damper drive sector; 5 — heating block

-To prevent freezing of the throttle assembly at low temperatures and high ambient humidity, a heating unit is built into the assembly, through which the cooling system fluid circulates.
+To prevent freezing of the throttle assembly at low temperatures and high humidity of the surrounding air, a heating unit is built into the assembly, through which the cooling system fluid circulates.

-When the engine is idling (throttle closed) The ECU controls the air supply with the idle air control.
+When the engine is idling (throttle valve closed) The ECU controls the air supply using the idle speed control valve.

-The idle speed controller is a stepper motor that moves the valve.
+The idle speed control valve is a stepper motor that moves the valve.

-Locking element of the valve (needle) changes the flow area of the channel and provides regulation of the air flow bypassing the throttle valve.
+The valve shut-off element (needle) changes the flow area of the channel and ensures regulation of the air flow bypassing the throttle valve.

-To increase the idle speed of the crankshaft, the electronic unit sends a control signal to open the valve, increasing the air supply bypassing the throttle, and, conversely, to reduce the speed, a command is given to close the valve.
+To increase the crankshaft speed at idle, the electronic unit sends a control signal to open the valve, increasing the air supply bypassing the throttle valve, and, conversely, to reduce the speed, a command is sent to close the valve.

-In addition to controlling the idle speed of the crankshaft, the control unit using the regulator reduces the toxicity of exhaust gases - when the engine is braked, the throttle closes abruptly, in this case the regulator increases the air supply bypassing the throttle, resulting in a lean fuel mixture.
+In addition to controlling the idle speed of the crankshaft, the control unit, using the regulator, reduces the toxicity of exhaust gases - when the engine brakes, the throttle valve closes sharply, in this case the regulator increases the air supply bypassing the throttle valve, resulting in a leaner fuel mixture.

-This contributes to the reduction of hydrocarbon and carbon monoxide emissions.
+This helps reduce hydrocarbon and carbon monoxide emissions.

 The idle speed regulator is non-separable and must be replaced if it fails.

-After passing the throttle assembly, air enters the intake manifold.
+After passing through the throttle assembly, the air enters the intake manifold.

-Intake manifold assembly: 1 - channels for supplying air to the cylinder head; 2 - channel for supplying exhaust gases from the cylinder head to the recirculation valve; 3 - coolant channel; 4 - fuel rail with injectors; 5 - throttle assembly; 6 - recirculation valve; 7 - receiver
+Intake manifold assembly: 1 — air supply channels to the cylinder head; 2 — exhaust gas supply channel from the cylinder head to the recirculation valve; 3 - coolant channel; 4 - fuel rail with injectors; 5 — throttle assembly; 6 — recirculation valve; 7 — receiver

-In order for the filling of the engine cylinders with air to be the same, the air supply channels are made approximately the same length.
+In order to ensure that the engine cylinders are filled with air equally, the air supply channels are made approximately the same length.

-To reduce exhaust emissions (by reducing the formation of nitrogen oxides) an exhaust gas recirculation system is provided.
+To reduce exhaust toxicity (by reducing the formation of nitrogen oxides) an exhaust gas recirculation system is provided.

 The system consists of a recirculation valve attached to the intake manifold and passages in the intake manifold and cylinder head.

-Depending on the engine operating mode, according to the signals of the electronic control unit, the valve regulates the amount of exhaust gases entering the intake manifold for afterburning.
+Depending on the engine operating mode, the valve regulates the amount of exhaust gases entering the intake manifold for combustion using signals from the electronic control unit.

-The power system includes a fuel vapor recovery system, including an adsorber installed under the bottom of the car near the rear right wheel, and an adsorber purge solenoid valve attached to the lower generator bracket.
+The fuel system includes a fuel vapor recovery system, which includes an adsorber installed under the bottom of the car near the rear right wheel, and an electromagnetic valve for purging the adsorber, attached to the lower bracket of the generator.

-Adsorber: 1 - fitting of the pipe for removing fuel vapors from the adsorber to the solenoid valve; 2 - fitting of the pipe for supplying fuel vapor from the tank to the adsorber; 3 - air supply fitting
+Adsorber: 1 — fuel vapor discharge pipe fitting from the adsorber to the electromagnetic valve; 2 — fuel vapor supply pipe fitting from the tank to the adsorber; 3 — air supply nipple

-Fuel vapors from the tank enter the adsorber (activated carbon container) through the fitting labeled "TANK", where they accumulate while the engine is not running.
+Fuel vapors from the tank enter the adsorber (container with activated carbon) through the fitting marked "TANK", where it accumulates while the engine is not running.

-The second fitting of the canister with the inscription "PURGE" is connected by a tube to the canister purge solenoid valve, and the third one with the inscription "AIR" is connected to the atmosphere.
+The second nipple of the adsorber with the inscription "PURGE" is connected by a tube to the electromagnetic valve of the adsorber purge, and the third with the inscription "AIR" - to the atmosphere.

-When the engine is stopped, the purge solenoid valve is closed, in which case the adsorber does not communicate with the intake manifold.
+When the engine is stopped, the purge solenoid valve is closed, and in this case the adsorber does not communicate with the intake manifold.

-When the engine is running, the electronic unit, controlling the solenoid valve, purges the adsorber with fresh air due to the vacuum in the intake manifold.
+When the engine is running, the electronic unit, by controlling the electromagnetic valve, purges the adsorber with fresh air due to the vacuum in the intake manifold.

 Gasoline vapors are mixed with air and discharged into the intake manifold and then into the engine cylinders.

-Canister purge solenoid valve: 1 - fitting of the tube connecting the valve with the adsorber; 2 - fitting of the tube connecting the valve to the intake manifold; 3 - electrical connector
+Evaporative Evaporative Canister Purge Solenoid Valve: 1 — nipple of the tube connecting the valve to the adsorber; 2 - a nipple of the tube connecting the valve to the intake manifold; 3 - electrical connector